 Sung-kyu: Before we begin QA, our team considers the task from the user’s perspective, based on questions and a deep understanding of the task’s essence.
 In a relaxed atmosphere, team members exchange helpful questions and answers to determine the test plan and direction.

-To make QA activities more productive and efficient, within the team We are conductingto ensure our QA activities are more productive and efficient.
+To make QA activities more productive and efficient within the team retrospectivesto make our QA activities more productive and efficient.
 We conduct these retrospectives in a way that supports both the team’s growth and the personal development and growth of individual team members.

-Beyond our regular work, team members continue to engage in activities aimed at strengthening our QA skills—activities that align with our personal interests.
-It’s an atmosphere where everything is respected—from casual conversations we wouldn’t normally have to the concerns necessary for personal growth.
-I truly believe this culture of balancing work and personal growth is something we can be proud of!
+Beyond our regular work, we continue to engage in activities aimed at strengthening our QA skills—activities that reflect our team members’ personal interests.
+It’s an environment where everyone is respected—from casual conversations we wouldn’t normally have to the concerns necessary for personal growth.
+I truly believe this atmosphere, where we strive to balance work and personal growth, is something we can be proud of!

-Sang-woo: It’s an environment where you don’t have to be afraid if there’s something you don’t know—you can work confidently once you fully understand it.
-To ensure we fully understand, we communicate with relevant departments across various channels.
-In particular, when communicating, we always place great importance on asking “Why?”
+Sang-woo: It’s an environment where you don’t have to be afraid if there’s something you don’t understand—you can work confidently once you’ve fully grasped it.
+To ensure we fully understand our tasks, we communicate with relevant departments across various channels.
+In particular, when communicating, we always place great importance on asking “Why.”

 Ho-yul: The QA team isn’t content to stay where we are; we’re always striving to improve.
 If you have a desire to change and grow, the team will actively support you.